RohanChacko/ExploreEmpathy/README.md

 `SearchTerms204.csv` contains the search keywords used to scrape the images for the different categories for the 204 image dataset.

-The link to the dataset will be uploaded by May 20, 2022.
+~The link to the dataset will be uploaded by May 20, 2022.~
+**[UPDATE]** The processed dataset containing 204 images has been uploaded as `Farmer's protest image dataset.csv`.
+It cites the hyperlinks from where the images were used.